-Mary and John Douglas, in their early 30s, have typical young-family estate- planning concerns.
-They have two children, ages 5 and 7.
-Mary and

-John assume that if one of them died, the other would use family assets to provide for the children.
+Mary and John Douglas have typical young-family estate-planning concerns.
+In their early 30's, Mary and John have two children, ages 5 and 7.
+Mary and John assume that if one of them died, the other would use family assets to provide for the children.
 They discussed the possibility that the survivor might remarry and have more children, and they still felt comfortable leaving everything to the survivor.
 They accomplished this by titling car, house, and investments in joint tenancies with rights of survivorship so that if either spouse dies, the property will pass to the survivor.
 They also have named each other as beneficiary on their life insurance policies.
-They know that when their assets increase in value and tax planning becomes an issue, this may no longer be an appropriate plan.
+They know that if their assets ever exceed a value of \$600,000, this may no longer be an appropriate plan.

-Mary and John also need a plan in case they both die when their children are minors.
+Mary and John also need a plan in case they both die prematurely.
 Their first idea was to prepare simple wills dividing their assets equally between the two children.
 However, they reconsidered this plan after learning that the court would appoint a conservator to manage property passing to the children while they are minors.
-Then, as each child turned 18, each would receive the property to manage, regardless of financial capabili-ty.
-Even though Mary and John think their children are bright, they don't like the idea of their children managing \$300,000 or \$400,000 while so young.
+Then, as each child turned 18, each would receive the property to manage, regardless of financial capability.
+Even though Mary and John think their children are bright, they still don't like the idea of their children managing \$100,000 or \$200,000 while so young.

-Rather than leaving the assets to the children, Mary and John followed the estate planner's suggestion to make wills leaving everything to the surviving spouse or, if there is no surviving spouse, to a testamentary trust for the children's benefit.
+Rather than leaving the assets to the children, Mary and John followed the estate planner's suggestion to make wills leaving everything to the surviving spouse or, if there is no survivor, to a testamentary trust for the children's benefit.
 The insurance proceeds also will be paid to the trust if both parents die.
 In establishing the testamentary trust, the parents selected the trustee and prepared a trust agreement giving the trustee the power to manage the trust and use the income for the children.
 The trust will avoid the inflexibility of conservatorship.

-For the Douglases, the most difficult

-part of creating the trust involved the family questions they had to answer questions about what activities and experiences they consider important for their children and, if there is not enough income for everything, which of those are most important.
+For the Douglases, the most difficult part of creating the trust involved the family questions they had to answer questions about what activities and experiences they consider important for their children and, if there is not enough income for everything, which of those are most important.
 Now they feel they have a flexible plan that will provide financial management tailored to their children's needs.

 Mary and John also nominated a guardian for the children in case both parents die.
 The guardian has the power and responsibility of a parent and makes decisions about the child's upbringing: schooling, religious training, and medical treatment.
 The mechanical aspects of nominating a guardian were easy; it was done in their wills.
-The difficult part for the Douglases was deciding whom to nominate, but eventually they decided the best choice was John's sister, Ruth, who lives nearby and has been very involved in the children's lives.
+The difficult part for the Douglases was deciding whom to nominate, but eventually they decided John's sister, Ruth, who lives nearby and has been very involved in the children's lives, would be the best choice.
 They also nominated a good family friend as an alternate in case Ruth cannot or does not want to be appointed when the time comes.
 Mary and John talked at length with both Ruth and the friend about their dreams and hopes for their children.